 Your cart is currently empty.Continue Shopping

-The most essential element to enjoying your Trail experience is to plan a ride that is suitable for your fitness and skill level.
+The most essential element to enjoying your Trail experience is to plan a ride that is suitable for your fitness and cycling skill level.
 While much of the Trail terrain is gently undulating, there are some challenging sections and cyclists should prepare for this.
 Be sure to start with small journeys and increase the kilometres as your fitness increases.

+The Parks and Wildlife Services have developed free GMX digital map files of the Munda Biddi Trail.
 Check the Parks and Wildlife website for any trail diversions, closures, prescribed burns and current trail conditions before and during your adventure.
 These realignments are developed for your safety.
 Each diversion will be marked and there will be signage placed at either end on the Trail.